EE broadband routers

 Setting up an EE router

-The EE smart Hub is designed to fit through a letterbox and installed by the customer.
+The EE Smart Hub is designed to fit through a letterbox and be installed by the customer.
 If an engineer is required to set up your EE broadband, they will also set up your router.
-If you are going for one of EE’s fastest packages, an engineer will need to visit.
+If you are going for one of EE’s fastest Fibre Max packages, an engineer will need to visit.
 The EE Smart Hub is not initially configured for the faster services and requires adjustment by the engineer.
 For all other packages, set up is a simple process and you can do it yourself.

 First you will unplug your existing router, micro-switches and phones from your wall mounted telephone socket.
 Once you have done this, plug the supplied micro-filter into your phone socket.
 Then plug the grey cable into the micro-filter and push the other end into the port on the back of the router.

-Once you have done this, Switch off the mains plug socket and plug the power supply into your new router.
+Once you have done this, switch off the mains plug socket and plug the power supply into your new router.
 Now insert the power plug into the mains power socket.
 Once this is done, switch on the power socket and switch on your router.

 On the back of the router, you will find the details required to log into your new wifi.
 Once your router is up and running, we'd suggest you start making it as secure as possible.
 Our guide to securing your wifi router can help.